Residence Coordinator Team Leader

 - Work with Security, the DOS Office and Physical Plant personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
 All RC Team Leaders will be required to conduct a walk-through of each of their buildings at some point each Sunday.
 This will enable you to talk with the residents as well as spot damage, disarray, or things that must be cleaned up before Monday morning.
 RC Team Leaders are not exempt from damage fines; however all student staff members will pay an equal amount, derived from the average of all “amount per person” damage accrued.

 - Issue formal warnings to students when egregious violations of college or residential policies have been committed or when other, less formal means of addressing a problem have been used repeatedly and to no avail.
-If the circumstances involve the second situation (repeated interventions to no avail), then advance notice should be given that the student involved is making a conscious choice in his/her actions and that if they choose to violate college or residential policies or continue to be a serious disruption to the residential community, then the RC Team Leader will have no option but to issue a formal warning.
+If the circumstances involve the second situation (repeated interventions to no avail), then advance notice should be given that the student involved is making a conscious choice in their actions and that if they choose to violate college or residential policies or continue to be a serious disruption to the residential community, then the RC Team Leader will have no option but to issue a formal warning.
 The formal warning consists of notifying the Area Dean of the situation.
 The Area Dean will call the student(s) involved in for a meeting within 24-48 hours.
 The nature of this meeting may be conversational or may involve any of the following: the issuance of a warning, a written notation placed in the student’s file (no immediate action taken but instead for future reference), a written contract noting expectations of the student(s), or if merited, some level of disciplinary action.
 The RC Team Leader is not responsible for the enforcement of disciplinary actions but is expected to support and facilitate their enforcement by Security and by the Deans’ Office.
-He or she is expected to act in the best interest of the Bates community.
+They are expected to act in the best interest of the Bates community.

 - Meet with the building custodial staff at least once a week.
 Work with the building custodial staff, Safety Officer, and Recycling/Conservation and Environmental Coordinator to inform students regarding safety hazards, cleaning needs, or changes that must be made to ensure a clean and safe residence area for all residents.
 The Residence Life Assistants will provide guidance and support to you in this endeavor.